GMC gives Terrain turbo power, rear seat reminder in overhaul

 3.5 stars (out of 5)

-Nicely detailed and with good engine options, but in a tuft segment.
+Nicely detailed and with good engine options, but in a tough segment.

 The writer was a guest of the auto maker.
 Content was not subject to approval.